-- % Used.
-Percentage of total addresses in the network that have been discovered and monitored by SL1.
-In the Account Preferences page, you can specify whether or not you want to include empty networks (networks with no devices or interfaces) in the list of networks.
-These networks will have 0% in the % Used column. - Devs Number of devices in the subnet - IFs.
+- IFs.
 Number of interfaces in the subnet. - Collection Group.
 The collector group associated with the network.
 For All-In-One Appliances, this field displays only the built-in Collector Group (and any virtual Collector Groups). - Organization.
 Organization associated with the network. - Net ID.
 Unique network ID, assigned by SL1. - Creation Date.
 Date the network was discovered or manually defined. - Edit User.
 User who created or last edited the network's properties. - Edit Date.
 Date the network was created or last edited, whichever is later. - Tools.
 For each network in the table, the following tools are available: - View/Edit Network Properties ().
 Displays the Network Properties modal page, where you can view and edit the basic properties of an IPv4 network. - Browse Network ().
 Leads to the Network Browser page.
-From this page, you can view a list of IP addresses (used and unused) included in a network, a list of devices included in a network, and a list of interfaces included in a network. - View/Edit Aligned Devices ().
-Leads to the Network Browser page, where you can view a list of devices associated with a network. - View/Edit Aligned Interfaces (Leads to the Network Browser page, where you can view a list of interfaces associated with a network.

-- View Network Map ().
+From this page, you can view a list of IP addresses (used and unused) included in a network, a list of devices included in a network, and a list of interfaces included in a network. - View/Edit Aligned Devices (Leads to the Network Browser page, where you can view a list of devices associated with a network. - View/Edit Aligned Interfaces (\(\bigsup\$)).
+Leads to the Network Browser page, where you can view a list of interfaces associated with a network. - View/Edit Organization ().
+Leads to the Organizational Summary page, where you can view and edit information associated with the organization. - View Network Map (35).
 Leads to the Layer-2 Maps page, where you can view and edit a graphical representation of a layer-2 network. - View a Network Report ().
 Opens the Report Creator modal page, where you can specify information to include in the report and the format in which to generate the report. - Add Network to Dynamic Discovery ().
 Adds the network to the dynamic-discovery queue.
 SL1 will perform dynamic-discovery on all of the IP addresses in the network and gather information about any devices and interfaces in the network.
-Leads to the Discovery Control Panel page, with the selected network as the value in the discovery list. - Create a Ticket (1).
-Leads to the Ticket Editor page, where you can create a ticket that will be associated with the selected network.
+Leads to the Discovery Control Panel page, with the selected network as the value in the discovery list. - Create a Ticket (12).
+Leads to the Ticket Editor page, where you can create a ticket that will be associated with the selected network. - Delete (2).

-• Delete (12).
 To delete the network, select this checkbox and then click the [Delete] button.
 To select all the checkboxes, click the large red check icon.